 What do you plan to use your Laptop for?

 You may have a different use in mind for your new laptop than you do for your existing computer.
-If you think that you will only use your laptop for business, such as using applications like MS Word and MS Excel for document creation and spreadsheets, you will probably be OK with 256 GB of internal storage.
+For example, suppose you think that you will only use your laptop for business, such as using applications like MS Word and MS Excel for document creation and spreadsheets.
+In that case, you will probably be OK with 256 GB of internal storage.

 In this scenario, 256 GB would also provide enough space for other files such as photographs and files for other applications.
 If you are in any doubt about this, then go for the larger 512 GB option.
 Buying a larger drive for your laptop, later on, will cost more and you have the additional hassle of reinstalling the operating system and all of your applications.